laoluadewoye/PKI_Practice_Python/CONFIG_GUIDE.md

       lowercase.
    5) `timeout_durs` is the detail that states how long a holder would wait before timing out a sent message.
 It can either be a number in seconds, or the word "none" in all lowercase.
+6) The last detail is where the information generated during the program should be saved.
+A log of every network action is kept during runtime, and at the end or throughout the program, those logs can be saved as a CSV file.
+The filepath that is passed must be at least eight characters long and can either be a relative or absolute filepath.
+   This detail is specified by the `log_save_filepath` parameter.

-These ten details are the only settings needed to run a PKI network simulation.
+These eleven details are the only settings needed to run a PKI network simulation.
 However, if you wish for more detail, you can also create a manual configuration file.

 # Manual Configuration